Managers Can Make Better Decisions: The Research How

 Managers Can Make Better Decisions

-One of the most important, and yet one of the most challenging skills for new managers, is the ability to make effective decisions.
-We know from people manager assessment center data that new managers often struggle with making decisions because their decisions now:
+One of the most critical — and challenging — skills for new managers is the ability to make effective decisions.
+Data from people manager assessment centers consistently shows that new managers often struggle because their decisions have changed in three key ways:

 1. The New Leader Short-Term Thinking Trap

-Good decision makers carefully consider both the present and the future before determining the best path forward.
+Effective decision making leaders balance urgency with foresight, carefully weighing both present needs and future implications before selecting the best path forward.

 2. The New Leader Predisposition Trap

-Having an unacknowledged preference, or confirmation bias, can lead leaders astray.
-Many new managers are apt to interpret information in a way that supports their current beliefs rather than analyzing things objectively.
-Research by Zenger and Folkman found that leaders who actively seek feedback are rated as significantly more effective than those who do not, regardless of tenure or technical skill.
+Unacknowledged preferences and confirmation bias can easily steer new leaders off course.
+Many managers unconsciously interpret information in ways that reinforce their existing beliefs rather than analyzing it objectively.
+Research by Zenger and Folkman shows that leaders who actively seek feedback are rated as significantly more effective than those who do not — regardless of tenure or technical skill.

-High performing teams are intentional about encouraging constructive debate by creating environments where disagreement is seen as healthy, not threatening.
-Research by McKinsey found that diverse and cognitively varied leadership teams outperform homogeneous teams by up to 35% in problem-solving effectiveness.
-To make better decisions as a new manager, be open to different options and consider multiple aspects whenever possible.
+High-performing teams intentionally foster constructive debate, creating safe team environments where disagreement is viewed as healthy, not threatening.
+McKinsey research demonstrates that diverse, cognitively varied leadership teams outperform homogeneous teams by up to 35% in problem-solving effectiveness.
+To make better decisions, new managers should remain open to alternative perspectives and consider multiple dimensions before committing to a course of action.

 3. The New Leader Arrogance Trap

-Stepping into a management role for the first time can be both exhilarating and intimidating.
-After years of excelling as an individual contributor, new managers often feel pressure to prove themselves worthy of their new title.
-But that very pressure can easily morph into something counterproductive: arrogance.
+Stepping into a management role for the first time is both exciting and daunting.
+After excelling as an individual contributor, new managers often feel intense pressure to prove themselves.
+That pressure, however, can easily tip into arrogance.

-According to research from Harvard Business Review, employees are three times more likely to disengage when their manager is perceived as arrogant or dismissive.
-That makes sense to us.
-Arrogance erodes trust, stifles collaboration, and limits a leader’s ability to learn.
-The good news?
-Arrogance is not a fixed trait; it’s a leadership behavior that can replaced with authentic confidence.
+Harvard Business Review research shows that employees are three times more likely to disengage when their manager is perceived as arrogant or dismissive.
+It’s no surprise — arrogance erodes trust, stifles collaboration, and limits a leader’s capacity to learn.
+The good news: arrogance is not a fixed trait.
+It is a behavior that can be replaced with authentic confidence.

 4. The New Leader Over Reliance on a Single Factor Trap

-When new leaders rely too narrowly on one factor — whether it’s expertise, authority, or charm — they risk alienating their teams, missing key perspectives, and undermining their effectiveness.
-True leadership requires range, balance, and adaptability.
-We know from project postmortem data that placing too much importance on a single piece of information can send teams off in the wrong direction.
+When new leaders focus too narrowly on a single factor — whether expertise, authority, or personal charm — they risk overlooking key perspectives, alienating their team, and undermining their own effectiveness.
+Effective leadership requires balance, adaptability, and a broad view of the situation.
+Project postmortem data consistently shows that overemphasizing one piece of information can lead teams in the wrong direction.

 5. The New Leader Following the “Tried and True” Path Trap

-The transition to leadership demands more than doubling down on what’s always worked.
-It requires expanding beyond your comfort zone, listening deeply, and leading with agility.
-Why?
-Because effective problem solving at the management level often requires a broad viewpoint.
+Transitioning into leadership requires more than relying on what has always worked.
+It demands stepping beyond your comfort zone, listening deeply, and leading with agility.
+Effective problem-solving at the management level often depends on seeing the bigger picture and considering multiple perspectives.

 The Bottom Line